 The remaining BMW 132 K engine was immediately after salvage cleaned and dismantled.
 This is now conserved, and will be rebuilt as far as we're able to obtain parts for this work.

 In October 2014 was the water in the concrete tank drained for the last time.
 We are currently working to clarify the center section, wings and rudders and a lot of other major components, to be stored dry.
 The work is performed in the concrete vessel previously used to store aircraft submerged in water.
 This is now converted into a workshop and warehouse for Heinkel.

 In connection with the dismantling of the aircraft June 2012 it was necessary to take a number of smaller components.
 These are stored in less fresh water tank.
 Some of the parts are given protective treatment and Prepared for separate exhibitions.
 By reconstruction must be replaced in plane.

 If you want to read a continuous and complementary information about, and pictures from, working with plane, you can press tab "Work with 8L + FH"

 Methods and techniques

-We want to document the methods and techniques we use in our work.
+We want to document the methods and techniques we use in work.
 It will be made short presentations of way work on individual parts or sections are performed on.
-You can search for this material by the right side choose the category Methods and techniques.
+You can search for this material by to the right side choose the category Methods and techniques.

-The museum will be dependent on the new support for putting the aircraft capable so that it can emerge as an exhibition object it's second to none anywhere in the world, link to the presentation brochure; Presentation of the Heinkel He 115 project
+The museum will be dependent on the new support for putting the aircraft capable so that it can emerge as an exhibition object it's second to none anywhere in the world, link to the presentation brochure; Presentation of the Heinkel He 115 project.

 The museum has previously completed a number of major restoration projects with people.
 The resources, however, is severely limited, and most work is done by volunteers.